 Check out the Canadian Federation of Library Associations Truth & Reconciliation Committee Report and Recommendations

 and the Indigenous Resource Centre which they have set up online.

-Visit our Indigenous Culture page for links to language portals and some information on different periods of culture including the Blackduck.
+Visit our Indigenous Culture page for links to Indigenous language portals and official artists pages.